frymanofer/KeywordsDetectionNPM/README.md

 Welcome to **Davoice React-Native Wake Word / hotword / Keywords Detection** – Wake words and keyword detection solution designed by **DaVoice.io**.

 ## New:
+Fix IOS crash when retaking microphone after a call.

 Fix IOS issue with static Podfile linkage.

 Reduce ios minimum version to 11 (was 13.5)